trextozyne/terraform-ansible-automate/README.md

 # terraform-ansible-automate
-Consists of various Ansible Concepts that are generally used create or automate resources to AWS or DigitalOcean
+Using terraform to run Ansible playbook using Userdata and create resources on AWS or EC2